Home Break-Even &

 ,780,284,435,391,500,062,967,303-,829+,836

 Disclaimer: Planning tool only.
-Does not include PMI, utilities, moving costs, renovation spend, HOA special assessments, seller repair concessions, seller concessions, or tax law edge cases.
+Does not include utilities, moving costs, renovation spend, HOA special assessments, seller repair concessions, seller concessions, or tax law edge cases.
+PMI is estimated and may differ from your lender's actual terms.
 Consult a financial advisor before making purchase decisions.